Frequently Asked Questions

 What products can I use against SARS-CoV-2, the virus that causes COVID-19?

-Please visit the CloroxPro COVID-19 Hub for a full list of CloroxPro® and Clorox Healthcare® products that can be used against SARS-CoV-2.
+Please visit the CloroxPro COVID-19 Hub for a full list of CloroxPro® and Clorox Healthcare® products that can be used against SARS-CoV-2 and variants.

 What is the difference between a product with an EPA-registered kill claim against SARS-CoV-2, the virus that causes COVID-19, and a product on EPA’s List N: Disinfectant for Use Against SARS-CoV-2 (COVID-19)?